alephium/docs/docs/integration/integration-more.md

 ### Access the detailed information of a transaction

-You can get the tx details using this endpoint: `https://full-node-ip:port/transactions/details/YOUR-TX-ID`
+You can get the tx details using this [endpoint](https://wallet.mainnet.alephium.org/docs/#/Transactions/getTransactionsDetailsTxid)

 ### How to determine if a transaction failed